Ullswater - Lowther - Haweswater drive

 Coordinates: N 54.53148, W 2.70071

 The ruins of Shap Abbey are set is a picturesque secluded valley next to the River Lowther.
 It was the only Abbey within the Lake District boundary and is now in the care of English Heritage.
 The Abbey was founded around 1200 and was one of the last to be dissolved by Henry VIII in 1540.
 Much of the stonework was later taken for local construction, including Lowther Castle, but you can still see the lower walls of the buildings and the impressive tower which remains largely complete.
 Various information boards around the site tell you more about the Abbey and monastic life.
-The site is not manned and is open at any reasonable time with free entry and parking.
+The site is not manned and is open at any reasonable time with free entry.
+Small parking charge if you’re not English Heritage members.
 No facilities on site, nearest in Shap village.

 Retrace your steps to the Bampton road and turn left.
 The road, narrow in places, is again lined with limestone walls, as are all the surrounding fields.
 Continue through pleasant countryside following the Lowther valley.
 Across the valley you can glimpse Haweswater Reservoir and its surrounding hills.
-Eventually the road descends and enters the village of Bampton Grange, a small pleasant village including The Crown & Mitre pub and St Patrick’s Church.
-Beyond the church, cross the River Lowther and immediately take the first left turn towards Haweswater.
+Eventually the road descends and enters the small and pleasant village of Bampton Grange.
+Pass St Patrick’s Church on the left, cross the River Lowther and immediately take the first left turn towards Haweswater.
 Very shortly take the next right turn, a narrow road which soon crosses Haweswater Beck.
 Just beyond is a small parking area on the left where you can access the beck.
 Continue a short distance to a T junction and turn left towards Haweswater.
 After approx 1 mile the village of Burnbanks is on the right, built to house the workers who built Haweswater dam.
 Cross Haweswater Beck again and approx 0.6 miles beyond is a lay-by on the left overlooking Haweswater dam.

 Distance: 38.2 miles